 Beyond the bridge, the road narrows into a single track and soon enough we arrived at an old log cabin resting on a high shoulder of a mountain ridge.
 The craftsmanship of the cabin immediately shows.
 The Bristlecone logs were cut with great care and notched together with fine precision.
 The cabin has survived well, except that half of the roof has been blown off from countless fierce Sierra Nevada winter storms.

 We took our time at the cabin and had a snack.
 Surrounded by Bristlecone pines and Mountain Mahogany, this is a great place to rest and take a look at the vast canyon below.

 I was suspicious that this wagon road was once a toll road.
 Further research from a friend confirmed that belief.
-This was once called the Goldfield Toll Road (Bishop-Goldfield).
-It and the first electric power lines were constructed around 1905.
+This was once called the Goldfield Toll Road (Bishop to Goldfield).
+It and the first electric power lines in the area were constructed around 1905.
 Goldfield was a booming mining town at the time with few ways to reach it.
 Business and mining operations paid for the wagon road and power lines to be built.
 Tolls ceased being charged 1917 when the monies collected were enough to pay back the Goldfield interests.